Shuffle/Shuffle-docs/docs/configuration.md

 ```

 ### Redundancy

-TBD: We have yet to decide how this should be implemented for Shuffle.
-Per now, you may configure multiple instances with a load balancer, but there's no easy way to synchronize data between them to ensure they're in the same place.
+You may configure multiple instances with a load balancer and docker-swarm/kubernetes.
+An official guide for high availability is still in the making.
+Please [contact us](https://shuffler.io/contact) if this is a need.

 A good place to start is this blogpost by one of our contributors: https://azgaviperr.github.io/3-nodes-swarm/DockerSwarm/Stacks/Shuffler/